Create key performance indicator (KPI) visualizations

 A designer bases a KPI visual on a specific measure.
 The intention of the KPI is to help you evaluate the current value and status of a metric against a defined target.
 A KPI visual requires a base measure that evaluates to a value, a target measure or value, and a threshold or goal.

-A KPI dataset needs to contain goal values for a KPI.
-If your dataset doesn't contain goal values, you can create them by adding an Excel sheet with goals to your data model or PBIX file.
+A KPI semantic model needs to contain goal values for a KPI.
+If your semantic model doesn't contain goal values, you can create them by adding an Excel sheet with goals to your data model or PBIX file.

 To follow along, use the Retail Analysis sample PBIX file.